luruke/magicshader/README.md

 # 🔮 MagicShader

-Magicshader is a thin wrapper on top of `RawShaderMaterial`, that allows to easily create new uniforms and live-edit them via `dat.gui`.
+A thin wrapper on top of `RawShaderMaterial`, that allows to easily create new uniforms and live-edit them via `dat.gui`.

 No need to create the uniforms manually and bind them with `dat.gui`.
 Just write some comments in your GLSL, and everything will work magically ✨